SaraBornstein/ClonePractice/week-05.md

 - started experimenting with ASP.NET MVC for a work application
 - watched a Vue.js tutorial to explore that as a future JS MVC option

+## D34 2018-08-02

+- HTML/CSS, RWD practice by imitating an existing webpage (CodePen)
+- Ruby/ERB variable review with effects in Slim and Haml (WWC)